MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 Develop protocols to certify the blocks of membership operation logs in permissioned blockchain setting.

 ----
-If you have any suggestion or solution to any of the above problems, contact me at [mayank.raikwar@ntnu.no](mailto:mayank.raikwar@ntnu.no)
+If you have any suggestion or solution to any of the above problems, please contact me at [mayank.raikwar@ntnu.no](mailto:mayank.raikwar@ntnu.no)

    [Hyperledger Fabric]: <https://arxiv.org/pdf/1801.10228.pdf>
    [FairAccess]: <https://onlinelibrary.wiley.com/doi/full/10.1002/sec.1748>